DustinDiazLopez/validator-utility/README.md

  * @param {number} maxArrayDepth maximing allowed array size (depth). `Infinity` by default.
  * @param {boolean} supressWarnings wether to `console.warn` when an array/object exceeded
  *                                  the max depth. `false` by default.
   * @returns the sanitized object/string.
 If the input is not a string or an object
   *          it'll be returned.
+If a JSON-String is inputed it'll parse it and return it back
+  *          as a JSON-String (with the appropriate values sanitized).
  */
 validator.escape(obj, maxDeepDepth?: number, maxArrayDepth?: number, supressWarnings?: boolean);
 ```